Our Curriculum

 Art materials such as crayons, pencils, paint brushes, scissors and Play Doh are great for small motor development and eye-hand coordination.

-Children who are three to five are changing from self-centered beings to increasingly social ones.
+• Children who are three to five years old are changing from self-centered beings to increasingly social ones.

-The curriculum in Social Studies is designed to help children relate to people and understand their surroundings beginning with the family, school, community and eventually expanding the larger world, including different nationalities of potential friends.
+The Social Studies curriculum is designed to help children relate to people and understand their surroundings beginning with the family, school, community and eventually expanding the larger world, including different nationalities of potential friends.